mgaitan/richterm/docs/index.md

 ```
 ````

 The directive executes the command during the build, embeds the SVG directly in HTML output, and falls back to a literal code block elsewhere.
-Override the prompt per block with ``:prompt:`` or hide the command with ``:hide-command:``.
+Override the prompt per block with ``:prompt:``, hide the command with ``:hide-command:``, or swap the displayed command while running another with ``:shown-command:`` (falls back to ``richterm_shown_command`` if set).

 ## Example capture